Quick Ramen Noodle Soup

 Instructions

-- Place the oil, garlic, ginger, scallions, and chili sauce in a dutch oven or large pot and cook over medium high heat for 2-3 minutes, until fragrant and the scallions start to soften.
+- Place the cooking fat, garlic, ginger, scallions, and chili sauce in a dutch oven or large pot and cook over medium high heat for 2-3 minutes, until fragrant and the scallions start to soften.

 - Add the chicken stock, beef broth, fish sauce, and soy sauce and bring to a boil over high heat.
 Taste and adjust as necessary (I add about a cup of water to reduce saltiness).